jitthing/IS215G6T5/README.md

 # IS215G6T5

-DBTT Wireframe with AI and Analytics Tool
+DBTT Wireframe with AI and Analytics Tool.
+Analytics and AI algorithm code can be found at `real-estate-tool-backend/price-predictor/app/main.py` and `real-estate-tool-backend/matching-service/app/matching.py` respectively.

 ## Run Locally